Borimsa: History

 During Unified Silla, nine temples in mountains of this area were considered significant Buddhist temples.
 Ilyeon, the author of Samgukyusa, one of the most prominent historic books about Korean history, also belonged to Borim Temple.
 In 860, King Heonan of Silla encouraged the great monk Chejing (체징) to build this temple, which later was named after temples of the same name in India and China.

-In the 14th century, under the reign of Gongmin of Goryeo, the great monk Bowoo worked to harmonize different denominations in order to restrengthen Zen Buddhism in Korea.
+In the 14th century, under the reign of Gongmin of Goryeo, the great monk Bowoo worked to harmonize different denominations in order to restrengthen Seon Buddhism in Korea.
 From the foundation of Joseon dynasty in 1392, several annexes of the temple were rebuilt and much enlarged.
 This was a difficult period, however, owing to Joeseon suppression of Buddhism.

 During the Korean War, 20 annexes except for two gates were burned down in a punitive expedition sent by commanders who suspected the temple of housing partisan rebels.
 After the war, the temple underwent several restorations and now holds several national treasures.